Expat Living In Singapore With Kids - 4 Costs You Must Budget For - Australian International School (AIS)

 Expat Living In Singapore With Kids – 4 Costs You Must Budget For

 From its world-class healthcare system to the vast number of exceptional schools nationwide, there’s no question why Singapore continues to be one of the top destination choices for expats looking to relocate to a new country.
+According to the Economist Intelligence Unit’s Global Liveability Index 2025, Singapore ranks among the top cities in Asia for quality of life, infrastructure, and safety.

-However, one drawback that is hard to ignore is the reality that it can get expensive when you’re relocating, especially when you’re raising kids all at the same time.
+However, one drawback that is hard to ignore is the reality that it can get expensive when you’re relocating, especially when you’re raising kids at the same time.

 That’s why we’ve come up with this guide to take you through four essential costs to consider when raising kids in Singapore.
 Read on!